-Because remote I/O devices are located away from the controller, there is an additional step of mapping these remote points back to the controller so that the SBC-GPC1 may recognize them.
-Once these I/O devices are mapped, they behave the same as an input or output point that is physically located on the SBC-GPC1.
+Because STAT family devices are located away from the controller, there is an additional step of mapping these remote devices back to the controller so that the SBC-GPC2 may recognize them.
+Once tmapped, they behave the same as an input physically located on the SBC-GPC1.

-To map a STATbus device to an input or output, you will need to assign the device's global identification (GID) number to the input or output.
+To map a STAT family device to an input, you will need to assign the device's global identification (GID) number to the input or output.
 To do this, you must perform the following steps.:

-- 1. Set FF00;CR = "Edit I/O GIDs" to allow the GPC to edit configuration information. - 2.
+- 1. Set FF00; CR = "Edit I/O GIDs" to allow the GPC to edit configuration information. - 2.
 Set the GI attribute of the desired input or output to the GID of the device to be assigned. - 3.
-Configure the attributes associated with the input or outputs, i.e. ST, MN, MX, ON, etc. - 4.
-If additional device need to be assigned, repeat steps 2 and 3 until all devices are assigned. - 5.
+Configure the attribute associated with the input for SmartSTAT Temperature or SmartSTAT Humidity. - 4.
+If your STAT family device contains both temperture and humidity (e.g. SBC-RHT), you must repeat steps 2 and 3 for assigning either the temperature or humidity side of the STAT to another Universal Input. - 5.
 Set FF00;CR = "GPC to Bus" to write the configuration information to the device(s).